Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DatabasesWithF3.md

 **_In particular, it means you should be very careful when "borrowing" PHP code from sites on the internet.
 Unless you are very sure of the security and reliability of the source, do not use any code that you have not read carefully and thoroughly understood (which is often difficult with PHP code).
 This can apply equally to code that doesn't access a database, especially if it uses some risky function such as email._**

 We will not discuss the various methods of connecting to databases using PHP outside of F3.
-You will find much code on the internet that is based on such methods, including especially the oldest and simplest method, which uses the function _mysql_connect()_.
+You will find much code on the internet that is based on such methods, including especially the oldest and simplest method, which uses the function `mysql_connect()`.
 This function, along with others associated with it, is extremely unsafe, **deprecated** and dropped in later versions of PHP, but you will often find it in many places.
-Please **_do not use these functions_** in your own code: use the method described here, with F3. **_Remember: DO NOT USE mysql_connect()_** **_in any circumstances_**.
+Please **_do not use these functions_** in your own code: use the method described here, with F3. **_Remember: DO NOT USE `mysql_connect()` in ANY circumstances_**.

 We will assume from here that you are not going to connect to your MySQL database directly from lower-level PHP code, but only through functions provided by the Fat-Free Framework.